How Fashion Can Challenge Western Misconceptions About Iran & Islam

 These styles walk a fine line by pushing, if not breaking, the boundaries of Iran’s dress code and are considered “underground” in the sense that designers do not sell such clothing in public, and women wear items like this at their own risk.
 But these fresh looks show that a conservative dress code doesn’t equate to a lack of self-expression through clothing and appearance.
 “I use fashion as a way of telling a story,” says Katebi, “as a hook to get people thinking about Islam and other issues that matter to me, including the fashion industry.”

-Katebi's new book, Tehran Streetstyle, tells just that story.
-(Check out photos from it in the slideshow above.)
+Katebi’s book, Tehran Streetstyle, tells just that story.
 One of the first street style photography books from Tehran, the 64 pages of color photos act as a tour of the city’s vibrant and innovative fashion scene.
 Along with similar projects like Humans of Tehran and Everyday Iran, the work creates a space for conversations about identity, politics, orientalism, feminism, and Islam.
 “Fashion is very political, especially when it comes to women’s bodies,” Katebi says.
 “When I was doing research on how fashion in Iran was viewed here in the U.S., a lot of it circulated around the concept that the more ‘Western’ an Iranian woman dressed, the more ‘modern’ she was.”

 Related to this is the way in which women’s bodies, including their dress, are often used as a tool to measure a society’s sense of morality—that the more conservative or religious the attire, the more backwards and in need of saving that person is.
 “This false dichotomy between modernity and traditionalism—it’s all rooted in clothing, in the way people see and perceive you,” Katebi says.